M66B/FairEmail/FAQ.md

 * T-online.de: please make sure you use [an email password](https://www.telekom.de/hilfe/festnetz-internet-tv/e-mail/e-mail-adresse-passwoerter-und-sicherheit/passwort-fuer-e-mail-programme-einrichten) (German) and not your account password
 * Ionos (1und1): please make sure you use [an email password](https://www.ionos.de/hilfe/e-mail/problemloesungen-mail-basicmail-business/passwort-fuer-e-mail-konto-bei-11-ionos-aendern/) (German) and not your account password
 * Yandex: please check if [IMAP is enabled](https://yandex.com/support/mail/mail-clients/others.html)
-* Comcast/Xfinity: please check if [third part email access](https://www.xfinity.com/support/articles/third-party-email-access) is enabled
+* Comcast/Xfinity: please check if [third party email access](https://www.xfinity.com/support/articles/third-party-email-access) is enabled

 Please see [here](#faq22) for common error messages and solutions.